<rss version="2.0"

 Missing Persona: the “Middle” man

-Customer feedback revealed that we forgot about a persona who falls in the middle of the first two.
-This person is rostered to an official team, but does not have an official role yet.
+Customer feedback revealed that there was a persona who falls in the middle of the first two.
+This person is rostered to an official team, but does not have the official role of “streamer.”
 Maybe he’s a parent sitting in the stands, and the team admin asks if he wants to live stream the game.
 This parent downloads the app while waiting for the team admin to invite him as a streamer.
-He doesn’t want to create a new team, and our system has not found him assigned a streamer role yet.
+He doesn’t want to create a new team, and our system has not found him assigned to a streaming role on the team yet.

 Fast follow:&#38;nbsp;The waiting room